boscosiu/Whisker/src/clients/imu_mpu6050/README.md

 ### Sensor Position

-⚠ ️IMUs must be placed at the rotational axis of the vehicle for accurate tracking.
+⚠ IMUs must be placed at the rotational axis of the vehicle for accurate tracking.
 If the vehicle is differentially driven, this would be the center of the vehicle between the wheels.